Classical mechanics of relativistic particle with colour: Lagrangian dynamics of particle with isospin or colour

-and $f:\IR\to\IR$ is an arbitrary function of $|\B w|$, corresponds to Lagrangian which is invariant under the right action of $\G$.
-This is due to the fact that this Lagrangian does not depend on $\g$ while the variable $\B v$ itself is right-invariant.
+where $f:\IR\to\IR$ is an arbitrary function of $|\B w|$, corresponds to Lagrangian which is invariant under the right action of $\G$.
 Following the Noether theorem there exist corresponding integrals of motion.
 In the present case they form $\cal G^*$-valued co-vector $\C s$ defined by eq. (\ref{3.11}) or, equivalently, $\cal G$- valued vector

 where $f'(|\B w|)\equiv d\,f/d\,|\B w|$.
 We note that the integrals of motion $\B s$ and $M(\B w)$ are not independent.
-Indeed, if $f'(|\B w|)$ is not constant, the relation (\ref{4.8}) may be solved with respect to $\B w$.
-Then the mass $M$ can be presented as a function of $|\B s|=|\B q|$.
+Indeed, if $f'(|\B w|)$ is not constant, the mass $M$ can be presented as a function of $|\B s|=|\B q|$.
 Otherwise both these quantities are constants.
 Thus the mass $M$ and the isospin module $|\B q|$ are completely determined by the external dynamics.

 The right-invariant Lagrangian of special kind arises naturally in the framework of Kaluza-Klein theory \cite{7}.
 It has the following form \cite{5,4}:

 where the metrics $\Xi$ on a principle bundle $\Pb$ is introduced by eq. (\ref{2.7}).
 In our notations this Lagrangian corresponds to the choice: